 - Further information: List of the countries that have agreed with the EU on the equivalence of COVID-19 certificates (ec.europa.eu)

-Persons who are permanent residents in Finland and who have received the COVID vaccination outside the EU can request the health authorities of their municipality of residence to grant the EU Digital COVID Certificate.
+In addition, persons who are permanent residents in Finland and who have received the Covid vaccine outside the EU can request the health authorities of their municipality of residence to issue an EU Digital COVID Certificate.

 Vaccination in an EU country

 If you have received the COVID-19 vaccine in an EU country you will, in principle, get the EU COVID-19 vaccination certificate from that country.

 You must get the certificate from the member state that administered the vaccine even if you are no longer staying in that country.

 If you have received the different doses of vaccine in a vaccination series in different countries, you will get the EU Digital COVID Certificate in the member state where the latter dose was given.